sheifg/google-landing-page/README.md

 ### **Project Description:**

-Project aims to create a copy og google landing page.
+This project aims to create a copy og google landing page.

 ### *Project Objectives:*